Thank you for considering donation to the Humanity Gifts Registry of Pennsylvania.

 At the beginning and end of each human anatomy course, faculty and students hold a

-moment of silence in order to remember and thank each individual who generously donated
+moment of silence to remember and thank each individual who generously donated their

 There is also a Celebration of Remembrance Ceremony, held once per year by the Humanity